-For safety and security reasons, electric utility operations areas have a need for high security zones requiring dependable security.
+For safety and security reasons, solar power operations areas have a need for high security zones requiring dependable security.
 As a result, access control and perimeter security technology solutions have evolved, as industry manufacturers integrate the latest technologies into overall security offerings.
-To address substation security requirements from an integrated, systems approach, manufacturers are teaming up to offer complementary technologies in response to common utility industry problems.
+To address solar power security requirements from an integrated, systems approach, manufacturers are teaming up to offer complementary technologies in response to common utility industry problems.

-A systems approach to power substation security delivers the highest level of cost savings.
+A systems approach to solar power security delivers the highest level of cost savings.
 Though the approach often requires an upfront investment in security procedure development and security infrastructure, the savings realized over time are profound.